Skip To Main Content

 UTSA prepares you for future careers that are in demand.
 The possible careers below is data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.

-While in a doctoral program, a student may earn a master’s degree provided the following conditions are satisfied:
+While in a doctoral program, a student may earn an interim master’s degree provided the following conditions are satisfied:

 • A student must be admitted to candidacy.